twhlynch/BlobbierTennis/README.md

 ## Usage

 Setup the configs to be whatever you want.
-Make sure any assets such as textures are in `/configs/assets`.
+Make sure any assets such as textures are in `/configs/NAME`.

 `res/resources.zip` contains files from Blobby Tennis, modify these to get dimensions and scale correct.

 - Audio should be converted to .ogg format
 - Textures (except title) must be converted to .astc format
 - Models must be converted to .sgm format.
 (Get the SGM BlenderExport plugin from [here](https://github.com/uberpixel/SGM-file-format), and add `BlenderExport/VERSIONx/io_export_sgm.py` to blender using the instructions [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html).)
-- All formatting must be maintained; `name` is only alphanumeric and underscores, `assets` starts with "assets/" and ends without a "/"
+- The folder name is only alphanumeric and underscores
 - font must be .ttf
 - all images dimensions should be kept the same
 - leave options blank ("") or remove the line, to ignore them. name, and assets however are required